edamame-descent/anon/reference_files/reference_files_description.md

 The meaning of each column in the ProteinGym reference files is provided below:
 - DMS_id (str): Uniquely identifies each DMS assay in ProteinGym.
 It is obtained as the concatenation of the UniProt ID of the mutated protein, the first author name and the year of publication.
 If there are several datasets with the same characteristics, another defining attribute of the assay is added to preserve unicity.
 - DMS_filename (str): Name of the processed DMS file.
+- UniProt ID (str): The UniProt ID of the sequence mutated in the assay
+- Source_organism (str): The organism associated with the UniProt ID, that the WT sequence appears in.
 - target_seq (str): Sequence of the target protein (reference sequence mutated in the assay).
 - seq_len (int): Length of the target protein sequence.
 - includes_multiple_mutants (bool): Indicates whether the DMS contains mutations that are multiple mutants.
 Substitution benchmark only.